-You will have time at leisure in Kathmandu today when you may do some sightseeing or shopping, or simply relax by the pool at your hotel.
+You will have time at leisure in Kathmandu today when you may do some sightseeing or shopping, or simply relax at your hotel.
 Later in the afternoon there will be a transfer to the airport for your overnight flight to London.